Growing a Practice

 Memberships and paid communities have become more popular as society becomes more isolated.
 The Teletherapist Network was founded in July 2020 by Kathryn Esquer in response to the burnout of doing teletherapy and feeling isolated.
 The community offers case consultation groups, co-working sessions, workshops and more.

-If you’re interested in starting a paid community, there’s lots of great platforms that make it easy to host an online community such as Circle.
+If you're interested in starting a paid community, there are great platforms that make it easy to host an online community.
 Like many of the challenges of previous income streams, the biggest will be in finding people who would be interested in joining your community and offering something of value to them.
-If you can carve out a niche for yourself, some people may want to join simply to connect with others who are experiencing the same thing.

 One of the major challenges that come with working with brands is maintaining trust with your audience.
-It takes time to build trust and everyone knows the off-putting feeling of inauthentically being pitched a product.
-Because of this, Kelly is thoughtful with which brands she works with.
+Kelly is thoughtful with which brands she works with: "I only partner with brands that fit within my niche and that wouldn't feel out-of-place to recommend or talk about on my page."

 Podcasting

 While starting might be easy, getting people to listen is more challenging.
 Podcasting is often thought of as a way to deepen your relationship and trust with your community rather than building a community.
-With the current podcasting platforms, it’s difficult to reach those who do not already know about you.
-It’s best practice to start building your community on other social platforms such as Twitter and Instagram and then direct them toward your podcast.
+It's best practice to start building your community on other social platforms and then direct them toward your podcast.

 YouTube

 Another way to generate income is through YouTube.
-Creating videos can feel daunting as it involves capturing video, audio, editing, and having an “on camera presence.”
-That said, video is a wonderful medium for your audience to get a better sense of who you are.
+Creating videos involves capturing video, audio, editing, and having an on-camera presence — but video is a wonderful medium for your audience to get a better sense of who you are.

-As far as benefits go for starting a YouTube channel, Dr. Fang highlights the “evergreen” aspect of videos.
-“Though income from YouTube isn't truly passive as I need to create content for it to work, people are still watching all my old videos for years to come and my income holds steady even if I don't work for a few weeks,” she says.
+Dr. Marie Fang of Private Practice Skills (45,000 subscribers) highlights the "evergreen" aspect of videos: "Though income from YouTube isn't truly passive as I need to create content for it to work, people are still watching all my old videos for years to come and my income holds steady even if I don't work for a few weeks."

-YouTube is known as a platform that tries to incentivize their creators as much as they can.
-Income is generated through ads, so the more views your video attracts the more money you can make.
-It also has a powerful suite of analytics on the backend that helps you understand what exactly is connecting with your audience.
+YouTube income is generated through ads, so the more views your video attracts, the more money you can make.
+It also has a powerful suite of analytics on the backend to help you understand what is connecting with your audience.

 Retreats